-The other early-season pink flowers can be seen by the Eiffel Tower in the photo up top.
+The other early-season pink flowers can be seen by the Eiffel Tower.
 These aren’t the fluffy cherry blossoms that come later in the season; they’re much more delicate and are the precursor to reddish-brown leaves.
 They tend to bloom in early to mid March.
 A lovely cluster of these trees can be found in Square Rene Viviani, just south of Notre Dame across the river.

 April is when the big blossoms that the French refer to as cerisiers start to bloom, and that’s when the fluffy pink fun really begins.
 As usual, there are some to be found on the Champ de Mars near the Eiffel Tower, but the most popular ones are probably those in Square Jean XXIII on the south side of the Notre Dame cathedral.
 This is probably the most-photographed area for blossoms in the city, and is especially popular due to its many benches and large sandbox, so if you plan to photograph this one and want the benches empty, come early in the morning to beat the crowds.
 After this cluster, the trees in Jardin des Plantes are the next best known, especially the one gigantic tree whose branches reach almost to the ground and surround you in a cloud of pink petals.